We were dating. Trying to find out everything we could about each other. Asking questions and probing for information.

 I want to challenge you to dig out your Bible, read this passage of scripture and put in a few words you’ve been feeling “looked down” in lately.

 What is something you could put in that blank instead of “young”?
 What is something God is speaking to you through the verses following that command?
-Do you feel looked down on or a little daisy-ish?
+Do you feel looked down upon or a little daisy-ish?
 What is an area you see progress and growth?